Most of the world's wine production and the best suitable climate is found between latitude 30° and 50°, both North and South.

 Regions close to 50° North or South such: Germany, Northern France , South Argentina.

-Closer to the Poles, with lower temperatures and lower sunlight, the grapes struggle with ripening (sugar, acid, and PH balance).
+Closer to the Poles, with lower average temperatures and lower sunlight.
+The main struggle is ripening (sugar, acid, PH balance).

 Best suited red varieties are Pinot Noir, Zweigelt and Blaufränkisch.